Impact

 Risk and Exploitability

-The CVSS base score of 8.8 signifies high severity, but the EPSS score of less than 1% suggests low current exploitation probability.
-The issue is not listed in CISA’s KEV catalog, implying no publicly disclosed active exploitation.
-Likely, exploitation requires a compromised account with sufficient privileges in the domain and the ability to manipulate AD objects over the network.
+The CVSS base score of 8.8 indicates high severity, while the EPSS score of 1% suggests a currently low probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog, implying no active, publicly disclosed exploitation.
+Based on the description, it is inferred that an attacker would need compromised credentials with domain rights and the ability to manipulate AD objects over the network to profit from this flaw.

 OpenCVE Enrichment